rizwan-khalid06/Medaxis-HealthCare/README.md

-# Buyzi app
+# Medaxis-HealthCare
-AI-powered mobile e-commerce app built with React Native, Django, TensorFlow, and Twilio, featuring image & voice-based search and MySQL-backed data storage.
+AI-powered web application for disease prediction and diagnosis.